am15h/tflite_flutter_plugin/README.md

 ## Announcement

-Update: 2 April, 2023
+Update: 25 April, 2023

-The TensorFlow team has taken official ownership of this plugin and will begin migrating to the TensorFlow org with a team managed repo.
-You can follow the package on pub.dev for updates as we make progress.
-Our goal is to have this moved over by mid-May, then we'll start work on updates and accepting community contributions.
+The TensorFlow team has gotten access to the pub.dev page for this plugin and is evaluating how we're going to move forward.
+PRs are welcome as we move forward with this process.

 Feel free to reach out to me with questions until then.